DAMAGES AND CONTINGENCY FEES:

 What Can I Do If a Lawyer Will Not Take My Case?

-If you believe you have been a victim of workplace discrimination, you may get more information from and file a complaint with the Washington State Human Rights Commission.
-For more information, see the Legal Voice publication Employment Discrimination.
+If you believe you have been a victim of workplace discrimination, contact the Washington State Human Rights Commission for information and to file a complaint.
+Also see the Legal Voice publication Employment Discrimination.